Lectures

 Tip:

-Many classrooms have built-in recording equipment, and mobile recording kits are available for others, if you prefer to record on campus.
+If you prefer to record on campus, many classrooms have built-in recording equipment, and mobile recording kits are available for others.
 Explore your recording and streaming options in UBC classrooms »

 Tip: